Department of Kinesiology

 Dr. Stevens has had extensive coaching experience.
 At the collegiate level, he has been an assistant coach for football and powerlifting.
 He was the head wrestling coach and sports information director at Johns Hopkins.
 At the high school level he was an assistant coach for football, wrestling, and lacrosse.
 Dr. Stevens coached football, wrestling, lacrosse, soccer, and swimming at the youth sports level.
 In addition, he has worked in the fitness industry, both in Massachusetts and Pennsylvania.

 Dr. Stevens holds several certifications.
-He is an ACSM Health Fitness Specialist, NSCA Certified Strength and Conditioning Specialist, YMCA Fitness and Advanced Fitness Specialist, USA Weightlifting Club Coach, ACA Flat Water Canoe Instructor, SMYRA Sailing Instructor, and a Positive Coaching Alliance Double-Goal Coach
+He is an ACSM Certified Exercise Physiologist, NSCA Certified Strength and Conditioning Specialist, YMCA Fitness and Advanced Fitness Specialist, USA Weightlifting Club Coach, ACA Flat Water Canoe Instructor, SMYRA Sailing Instructor, and a Positive Coaching Alliance Double-Goal Coach